San Isidro

 Nikkei Traditions

-What was once part of the Santa Cruz hacienda became a working-class neighborhood.
+What was once part of the Santa Cruz hacienda became a working-class neighborhood right beside the affluent side of Lima.

 See the map to discover every spot mentioned here.